On December 20, 2019, immigrant advocates celebrated the birth of the Liberian Refugee Immigration Fairness program.

 By then, COVID-19 had forced the closure of USCIS offices.
 Such information was not readily accessible.

-Once USCIS started to reopen, the agency has have faced severe backlogs of all types of cases – with new programs sitting lower on their totem poll.
+Once USCIS reopened, the agency faced severe backlogs of all types of cases – with new programs sitting lower on their totem poll.

-Equally problematic, the recent rise in COVID-19 cases across the country threatens to shut down offices in various states once more.
+Equally problematic, the recent rise in COVID-19 cases across the country threatened to shut down offices in various states once more.

-Further, USCIS is facing an income shortfall that could lead to a 60% staffing reduction from October 1, 2020 to January 1, 2021.
+Further, USCIS was facing an income shortfall that could have caused a 60% staffing reduction from October 1, 2020 to January 1, 2021.

-To prevent this from occurring, USCIS has requested a $1.2 billion bailout from Congress.
-No action has been taken yet.
+To prevent this from occurring, USCIS requested a $1.2 billion bailout from Congress.

-Yet, even if USCIS can keep its work force intact, this does not guarantee Liberians will have ample time to submit their green card applications.
+Yet, even with an adquately-sized, if not full staff, this was not a guarantee that Liberians would have ample time to submit their green card applications.

-Given USCIS processing delays, the current pandemic, and agency funding deficiency, all matters beyond the control of Liberians, the obvious fix is to extend the filing deadline for Liberian Refugee Immigration Fairness Act.
+Given USCIS processing delays, the Coronavirus pandemic, and the agency funding deficiency, all matters beyond the control of Liberians, the only true fix was to extend the filing deadline for Liberian Refugee Immigration Fairness Act.

-Given the current level of animosity between Democrats and Republicans, the likelihood of such action in an election year seems slim at best.
+Given the level of animosity between Democrats and Republicans, the likelihood of such action in an election year seemed slim at best.

-This means, the burden falls on grassroots efforts to inform and encourage Liberians to submit their applications as soon as possible.
+Now the success of the program rests on grassroots efforts to inform and encourage Liberians to submit their applications as soon as possible.

 Your help is needed.

-Otherwise, a viable path to legalization for our Liberian brothers and sisters becomes a mere apparition.
+Otherwise, a viable path to legalization for our Liberian brothers and sisters may yet become a mere apparition.

 Spread the word.
 Tell your friends.
 Talk about it on social media.